CharlesBoydelaTour/NLP---SentimentAnalysis/README.md

 ### Data Processing

-What things you need to install the software and how to install them.
+The input to our model is the concatenation of the aspect_category, the aspect_term and the sentence separated by the "SEP" token

 ```
 Give examples